 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Diesel Mechanics Technology/Technician, too.
-About 0.4% of those with this major are international students.
+Diesel Mechanics Technology/Technician appeals to people across the globe.
+About 0.3% of those with this major are international students.

 How Much Do Diesel Mechanics Technology Majors Make?

 Diesel Mechanics Technology/Technician majors often go into careers with median salaries of $49,150.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.